FMInference/FlexiGen/README.md

 The key features of FlexGen include:

-📦 **Extreme Compression**.
-Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.

-🚀 **Scalability**.
-Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.

 ⚡ **High-Throughput Offloading**.
 Higher-throughput generation than other offloading-based systems (e.g., HF accelerate, DeepSpeed Zero-Inference), for large-batch setting.
 This can be useful for batch inference scenarios.